Approachable, unpretentious, fun and enjoyable wine

 Waves of accolades

-The Carters seem pleasantly surprised at the amount of recognition that their wines have received since entering them in competitions starting in 2013.
+Paso Robles Wine Country named Sea Shell Cellars one of the top 15 tasting rooms in downtown Paso Robles.
+The Carters seem pleasantly surprised at the amount of recognition that their wines have received since their first competitions in 2013.
 The awards and accolades are almost too numerous to list; gold, silver and bronze medals dangle proudly from the bottles displayed near the tasting lineup.

 Humbly, the Carters pass credit for their success to their wine team, who, in turn, give credit to the land.
-The 97-acre vineyard is in the rolling hills adjacent to the Huero Huero Creek and is covered with historic oak trees and consists of approximately 60,000 vines over 50 acres.
+The 97-acre vineyard is in the rolling hills adjacent to the Huero Huero Creek and is covered with historic oak trees and approximately 60,000 vines on over 50 acres.

 Winemaker Jeff Strekas has worked with wineries around the world.
 Strekas works in tandem with Vineyard Manager Tony Domingos, a local, fourth-generation farmer.
 What sets Sea Shell Cellars apart, they say, is that all of the grapes are estate grown.
 They also expressed gratitude at having creative freedom both to work with the land, and to work for the Carters, who encourage and allow them to do what they love and what they do best: “just let the estate express itself,” as Strekas says.